Exotic pet: Private zoos

-When a person owns a collection of enough exotic pets, the property that they keep the animals on, is usually referred to as a private zoo or a menagerie.
-As with exotic pets in general, laws about private zoos varies by country, state, county and/or territory.
+When a person owns a collection of enough exotic pets, the property that they keep the animals on may be operated as a private zoo or a menagerie.
+As with exotic pets in general, laws about private zoos varies by country, state, county, and territory.
 A private zoo can range in size from a few acres to hundreds of acres and can have as many as a few to hundreds of exotic animals.
-Often times, which people are allowed to view and/or interact with the animals, depends on the owner.
-Because it usually requires a great deal of financial support for displaying exotic animals which were uncommon, difficult to acquire, and expensive to maintain in a living and active state, private zoos are at times seen as a status symbol that upper class people can use to illustrate their power and wealth.
+Which people are allowed to view and interact with the animals depends on the owner.
+Because it usually requires a great deal of financial support for displaying exotic animals which are uncommon, difficult to acquire, and expensive to maintain in a living and active state, private zoos are at times seen as a status symbol that upper class people can use to illustrate their power and wealth.

-In the criminal underworld, crime bosses/drug lords are also known to have private zoos, in order to show how successful they have become in organized crime.
+In the criminal underworld, crime bosses and drug lords are also known to have private zoos, in order to show how successful they have become in organized crime.
 In such zoos, there are also allegations that the criminals have been known to use the zoo animals to murder captives in damnatio ad bestias-like killings.
-The most well-known example of a zoo owned by organized criminals is Hacienda Nápoles.
+A well-known example is Pablo Escobar's zoo, Hacienda Nápoles.
 One of the dangers of private zoos is the damage and harm that the animals can pose to people if they escape or are released by the owner.

-According to some advocacy groups such as REXANO (Responsible Exotic Animal Ownership) the ownership of exotic pets and private zoos is both ethical and beneficial to wildlife.
-REXANO claims that captive breeding of exotic pets in zoos has saved many animals from extinction by providing a supply of captive bred animals to reduce pressures on wild populations, thus helping to conserve them in their natural environments.
+According to some advocacy groups such as REXANO (Responsible Exotic Animal Ownership) the ownership of exotic pets and private zoos can be both ethical and beneficial to wildlife.
+REXANO claims that captive breeding of exotic pets in zoos has saved many animals from extinction by providing a supply of captive-bred animals to reduce pressures on wild populations, thus helping to conserve them in their natural environments.
 REXANO also argues that close personal contact with wild animals can help promote their conservation among people, and because of this, venues such as circuses, fairs and private zoos are good for both people and wildlife.
-Their are also private zoo owners who claim that their zoos also serve as animal rescue sanctuaries.
-However such claims are considered controversial, as their are many people who claim that private zoos do more harm then good to wild animals.
+There are also private zoo owners who claim that their zoos also serve as animal rescue sanctuaries.
+However, there are other people who claim that private zoos do more harm than good to wild animal populations.